rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 1. **Classical** or **analytic** probability.

-This type of probability assumes that outcomes are equally probable.
+This type of probability assumes that outcomes are equally probable, and assigns probabilities as the ratio of the number of specified outcomes over the number of outcomes in the sample space.
 We can again use the fair six-sided die as an example of this type of probability.
-Each outcome has a 1 in 6 chance of occurring.
-So, letting **X** be the random variable representing the result of rolling the die, we can write the probability of getting a 1 as:
+There are six possible outcomes, so each outcome has a 1 in 6 chance of occurring.

-P( **X** = 1 ) = 1/6.
+This type of probability is intuitive and easy to work with, but of course hinges on equally probable outcomes, which does not have to be the case.
+For example, a dice with some of the corners rounded is not fair - the numbers around the rounded corners are less likely to end up facing upward.

-2. **Relative frequency** or **Frequentist** probability.
+2. **Relative frequency** or **frequentist** probability.

+This type of probability is based on the number of times a outcome (or event) occurs with repeated (independent) experiments.
+The classic example of this is flipping a coin repeatedly and seeing how many it lands on heads.
+For example, you might fip a

 ##### 2.1.
 Distribution functions